Symphony in E-flat (Stravinsky): Instrumentation

 The symphony is scored for 3 flutes (3rd doubling piccolo), 2 oboes, 3 clarinets, 2 bassoons, 4 horns, 3 trumpets, 3 trombones, tuba, timpani, percussion and strings.

 Movements

-Allegro moderato
+I. Allegro moderato

 The first movement is in sonata form.

+II.
 Scherzo

 This movement was sometimes played alone at performances of the Ballets Russes.
 Stravinsky incorporated into it a Russian folk song similar to one he used in Petrushka.

+III.
 Largo

 The longest movement of the symphony, lasting almost fifteen minutes.

+IV.
 Finale

 The finale is a rondo.
 As in the second movement, Stravinsky includes a popular song ("Tchitcher-Yatcher").
 He used it again in his Trois petites chansons of 1913.